 Options for Average Scorers:

-The important point for a candidate who has an average ASVAB score is that of 'choice'.
+The important point for a candidate who has an average score is that of 'choice'.
 Recruiters would always provide options to those who have scored better than you.
 Moreover, to gain an Officer level position in the services, you need to score well.
 Joining as an Officer provides you further options that will be more suited to your personality and expertise.
 Being able to choose your career path is an important facet because you have the freedom to chart your success.
-However, a low or average ASVAB score can ruin your chances of choosing what you want to do.
+However, a low or average score can ruin your chances of choosing what you want to do.

 Being able to choose a career is a boon and very few candidates are fortunate enough to do so.
-As mentioned above, the average ASVAB score is simply the cut-off percentile that a candidate must score in order to enlist in the military services.
+As mentioned above, the average score is simply the cut-off percentile that a candidate must score in order to enlist in the military services.
 Anything below that or even at that point will not provide you an option to choose your career in the services.
-There is tremendous competition and it is imperative that you work hard and put in all that you can to score as high as possible in the ASVAB.
+There is tremendous competition and it is imperative that you work hard and put in all that you can to score as high as possible.
 This leads to motivation and satisfaction in one's career, which is an important aspect to succeed in one's chosen career.